man3ng/cse15l-lab-reports/lab2.md

 ```
 - After successfully logging on to my `ieng6` virtual desktop without a password with my key, I can access the location where my `public key` is being stored.
   Using `ls -a` initially, I am able to locate the `.ssh` folder to move into.
 After that, I use `pwd` to show my absolute path and `ls` for content inside my
   current directory.
-Then, I use `cat` authorized_keys to see the key stored inside authorized_keys.
+Then, I use `cat` authorized_keys to see the key stored inside authorized_keys which is under the path `/home/linux/ieng6/oce/8o/man026/.ssh`.

 #### Terminal Interaction SSH-ing to `ieng6` without Password